Stoke and Newcastle Meeting

 In the late 17th century, a small group of Quakers were meeting in private dwelling houses in Keele.
 Despite the general decline in Quakerism in the 18th and 19th centuries, Quakerism in the Stoke area grew significantly in the 19th century and a Quaker Meeting was established in Aquinas Street, Stoke in 1831.
 This grew in the second half of the century to become the largest meeting in the county, accounting for almost three-quarters of the Quakers in Staffordshire.
 That Meeting House has long since closed, but the burial ground that was attached to it still remains.
 Just prior to World War II, land was set aside for a new Meeting House in Priory Road, Newcastle.
 However, the war intervened and the new (prefabricated by necessity) Meeting House was not completed until 1952.
 This continued in use until about 1988, when Friends purchased a property in Miller Street, Newcastle, that was being vacated by the Staffordshire Football Association.
-Its conversion into the present Meeting House was completed in 1990.
+Its conversion into a Meeting House was completed in 1990.
 During the intervening period (1988 to 1990) Friends met in rented accommodation.
+In March 2026, Stoke and Newcastle Meeting gave up the Meeting House in Miller St and entered into an arrangement with Newcastle Unitarians to rent the historic Unitarian Meeting House in Lower St, Newcastle.
+The building, dating from 1717, is thought to be the earliest surviving nonconformist chapel in north Staffordshire.
+It is Grade II listed.
+The Unitarians continue to meet on the 2nd and 4th Sundays of the month, with Stoke and Newcastle Quakers renting the building on the 1st and 3rd Sundays of the month.

 Meeting for Worship